High costs hinder outfitting of U.S. cops with body cameras

-WASHINGTON/NEW YORK (Reuters) - A recent series of widely publicized police shootings of unarmed civilians has heightened interest across the United States in outfitting patrol officers with body cameras.
+WASHINGTON/NEW YORK, April 23 (Reuters) - A recent series of widely publicized police shootings of unarmed civilians has heightened interest across the United States in outfitting patrol officers with body cameras.
 But tight police budgets will limit how widely the devices are adopted, local officials and industry experts told Reuters.

 More than a half-dozen companies are competing to supply the nation’s nearly 700,000 sworn officers with body cameras, which can cost between $350 and $700 apiece.